Close Menu

 App Rationalization

 Insights can also fuel informed application rationalization.
-“A company might say, ‘I see in my SaaS management solution that we have 12 project management solutions where we know budgets are tight,’” said Cory.
+“A company might say, ‘I see in my SaaS management solution that we have 12 project management solutions where we know budgets are tight,’” said Wheeler.

 The right insights can help that business determine which apps to keep and which to jettison.
-Cory explained, “that step is critical to being able to drive to a budget outcome.”
+Wheeler explained, “that step is critical to being able to drive to a budget outcome.”

 SaaS Benchmarks